myoluk/virtual-paint/README.md

 ![Indentify Color Range](https://raw.githubusercontent.com/myoluk/virtual-painting/main/images/color-identify.gif)

-> After determining the color range, save by pressing the 'S' button.
+> After determining the color range, save by pressing the 'S' key.
 It will save a numpy array as `hsvVal.npy`.

 > Press 'Q' to exit.